AppFolio (NASDAQ:APPF) Issues FY 2021 Earnings Guidance

-AppFolio (NASDAQ:APPF) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of – for the period.
-The company issued revenue guidance of $348 million-$355 million, compared to the consensus revenue estimate of $346.91 million.
+AppFolio (NASDAQ:APPF) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $- for the period.
+The company issued revenue guidance of $348 million-355 million, compared to the consensus revenue estimate of $346.91 million.

 In other AppFolio news, major shareholder Maurice J. Duca sold 17,200 shares of AppFolio stock in a transaction that occurred on Monday, April 26th.
-The shares were sold at an average price of $147.40, for a total transaction of $2,535,280.00.
-Following the transaction, the insider now directly owns 78,397 shares in the company, valued at approximately $11,555,717.80.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CFO Ida Kathleen Kane sold 5,000 shares of AppFolio stock in a transaction that occurred on Monday, March 15th.
+The shares were sold at an average price of $147.40, for a total value of $2,535,280.00.
+Following the transaction, the insider now owns 78,397 shares of the company’s stock, valued at $11,555,717.80.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CFO Ida Kathleen Kane sold 5,000 shares of the business’s stock in a transaction on Monday, March 15th.
 The stock was sold at an average price of $141.22, for a total transaction of $706,100.00.
 The disclosure for this sale can be found here.
-Insiders sold 27,200 shares of company stock worth $3,941,430 in the last ninety days.
+In the last quarter, insiders have sold 27,200 shares of company stock valued at $3,941,430.
 36.02% of the stock is owned by corporate insiders.

-A hedge fund recently bought a new stake in AppFolio stock.
-OLD Mission Capital LLC purchased a new stake in shares of AppFolio, Inc. (NASDAQ:APPF) during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund purchased 1,905 shares of the software maker’s stock, valued at approximately $270,000.
-46.48% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in AppFolio stock.
+OLD Mission Capital LLC bought a new position in shares of AppFolio, Inc. (NASDAQ:APPF) during the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund bought 1,905 shares of the software maker’s stock, valued at approximately $270,000.
+46.48% of the stock is currently owned by institutional investors.

 About AppFolio